-Here you will find a short list of resources (which is nowhere near exhaustive) of things I’ve found that have helped me in studying, creating, leading, collaborating, and mentoring.
+Here you will find a short list of resources (which is nowhere near exhaustive) of things I’ve either created, compiled, or have found to be helpful to me personally in studying, creating, leading, collaborating, and mentoring.
 I hope these help you as much as they’ve helped me.

 Even though I like several of the features of the Blue Letter Bible (see below), I prefer to use BibleGateway for studying, reading, cross-referencing verses, and comparing translations because I find it more user friendly.